 Scholars since Aristotle have at various points turned to taxonomies to break down the expansive and nebulous terrain of rhetorical expertise into more narrow and manageable domains.
 Many of these taxonomies have been represented visually.
 This section visually synthesizes some of these taxonomic diagrams before presenting my own taxonomy, which combines elements of several of the ones reviewed here, and which aims to map the kinds of expertise needed to teach multimodal composition in the context of a First-Year Composition curriculum.

-Functional literacy appears as “applied technology expertise” in my taxonomy; rhetorical literacy is “applied multimodal composition expertise;” and critical literacy is “conceptual technology expertise.”]
+Functional literacy appears as "applied technology expertise" in my taxonomy (see below); rhetorical literacy is "applied multimodal composition expertise;" and critical literacy is "conceptual technology expertise."

-Mapping Mishra and Koehler’s (2006) diagram onto my writing-specific taxonomy, “content knowledge” would include “writing” and “multimodal composition” expertises (applied and conceptual).
+Mapping Mishra and Koehler's (2006) diagram onto my writing-specific taxonomy (see below), "content knowledge" would include "writing" and "multimodal composition" expertises (applied and conceptual).
 I intentionally avoided letting domains of expertise overlap in my taxonomy because my study findings suggested that overlapping expertise does not automatically create new expertise.
-For example, being able to theorize technology and knowing how to teach effectively don’t automatically translate to being able to teach with technology effectively.]
+For example, being able to theorize technology and knowing how to teach effectively don't automatically translate to being able to teach with technology effectively.

 The figure above attempts to map the various domains of expertise needed to teach 21st-century literacies, with categories drawn from this study’s data and from the literature.
 The outer circle represents conceptual expertise domains (knowledge about something; declarative and analytic knowledge), while the inner circle represents applied expertise (ability to do something; procedural and embodied knowledge).
 The diagram taxonomizes pedagogical expertise on the left side and content expertise on the right side.
 The fields at the top of the diagram (above the bold lines) are expertises TPD programs will be most concerned with.